 A regular full-time undergraduate student registers for 12-18 credit hours per semester and is expected to remain enrolled in at least 12 credit hours per semester.
 The Art Academy charges a flat-rate tuition for full-time undergraduate students covering 12-15 credit hours per semester.
 Students may petition the Academic Dean, with their advisor's approval to enroll for up to 18 credits at no additional charge providing registration availability, demonstration of need, desire to do so, and the demonstrated ability to successfully complete the additional course load.
 For information on the cost of taking more than 18 credits, see "Limitations on Course Load" above.

 Tuition and fees are due and must be paid in full prior to the start of classes each semester.
 International students must pay tuition in full at registration.
 An unpaid balance will void your registration, and you will not be permitted to attend class until your account is paid in full.
-Tuition and fees may be paid by cash, check, Visa, MasterCard, American Express, Discover Card, DiamondMind or monthly payment plan as outlined below.
+Tuition and fees may be paid by check, online via credit card or electronic check through Campus Café or DiamondMind or monthly payment plan as outlined below.
 Checks may be mailed to the Art Academy of Cincinnati, Attn: Student Billing, 1212 Jackson Street, Cincinnati, OH 45202 or delivered to the Office Manager in the Administrative Offices between 9:00 a.m. and 5:00 p.m.
 Monday through Friday.
-If you have questions regarding your account, call 513-562-8752.Student parking during the Fall and Spring semesters is optional and is available in the AAC parking lot on Walnut Street at an additional cost.
+If you have questions regarding your account, call 513-562-8752.

+Student parking during the Fall and Spring semesters is optional and is available in the AAC parking lot on Walnut Street at an additional cost.
 For general information about campus parking options and costs, visit the Housing and Parking section of the AAC website.
 The required Parking Reservation Form is available on the website.
-For details about parking options, please contact Jake Brinkmann, Facilities Administrator for Student Affairs, at jake. brinkmann@artacademy.edu.
-Veterans Affairs Benefits
+For details about parking options, please contact Rick Wolhoy, Director of Facilities, at rick.wolhoy@artacademy.edu.